-You will work 36 hours or more per week during the program.
+You will work 72+ hours per pay period during the program.
 Although your training will primarily consist of clinical practice, you will also attend seminars and participate in simulations to enhance learnings from the clinical environment.
 Your shift, days of the week, and time will vary, depending on many factors related to your training.
 Once you complete the orientation portion of the program, you will begin working your contracted shift and schedule.

 Will I work 8- or 12-hour shifts as a resident?

 This will depend on the medical center (hospital) and your preceptor’s schedule.
-Residents will only work day or evening shifts.
+Residents will work day, evening, or night shifts.

 What are the eligibility requirements of the residency program?